sd2020spring/DepthProject-jackie-rohil/README.md

 - Take a look at the Trackbars window, you'll notice 6 adjustable trackbars labeled L-H, L-S, L-V, U-H, U-S, and U-V. The H,S,V corresponds to hue, saturation, and value while the L,H indicates whether the trackbar is a lower or higher limit.
 Ranges of HSV in OpenCV is slightly different than the conventional range and this will be helpful to keep in mind as you calibrate.
 Hue in OpenCV ranges from 0-180 &deg; while it is conventionally from 0-360 &deg;.
 Saturation and Value in Open CV range from 0-255 while conventionally they are from 0-100.
 To learn more about HSV, click [here](https://www.lifewire.com/what-is-hsv-in-design-1078068).
 To convert from RGB to HSV, click [here](https://www.rapidtables.com/convert/color/rgb-to-hsv.html)
 - Adjust the trackbars so that, in the mask window, the rectangle appears white while everything else appears black.
 Try to get rid of any white pixels in the parts of the mask that should be black or any black pixels within the rectangle, even if they only flash on the screen temporarily, as these can reduce the accuracy of the rectangle detection algorithm.
 Ideally, in the frame window, the rectangle should constantly be outlined and display the text "Rectangle" next to it.
 We recommend taking your time to get the calibration right because this can have a huge impact on how well the game works.
 - Once you find the desired calibration values, record them.
--
+- To exit the calibration program, click on either Frame or Mask and press the Esc key.

-To exit the calibration program, click on either Frame or Mask and press the Esc key.
+- Go into *FinalProject_Controller.py*, navigate to lines 111-116 in the create_trackbars function, and edit the first numerical value in each line accordingly.
+This initiates the trackbars with the correct values each time so there is no need to recalibrate everytime you run the program.

-Projector Calibration:
+### Projector Calibration:
 If you would like to play this game as an AR game, please follow the additional calibration guidelines below.
 **TODO:** add projector calibration guidelines